Changing ClickHouse® settings at the server level

 -

-To change the settings for an existing table, run the following query:
+To change the settings of an existing table, run this query:

 ALTER TABLE <table_name> MODIFY SETTING <setting_name> = <new_setting_value>;You can change multiple settings with a single query.
 To do this, list